 The area we sail in has an indented mainland coastline, historic towns and cities, lively tourist resorts, two National Parks and probably more small islands in easy reach of each other than anywhere else in the Mediterranean.
 In a sailing week we visit a combination of the above, allowing you to get an authentic feel for the country while having a great sailing holiday.
 It is a perfect area for Learn to Sail Holidays, and there is always time to explore locally and the whole emphasis is on learning by doing, hence our use of the word ‘tuition’ rather than ‘school’.
 Where possible we try to keep the obligatory distances between ports no more than 12 to 20 miles allowing all day to get there.
 This gives maximum flexibility, as with the multitude of small islands available to sail around, we can always make the route as long as we want, while still providing plenty of variety and training opportunities.
 This is what makes the programme equally suited to novices who just want a sailing holiday with instruction, as well as those who want to develop their skills further and train to be a skipper.

 Beginners will be shown general rope work and how to, tie knots correctly, steer a boat under sail and power, handle the sails, mooring and anchoring, basic navigation, and all the things which lead up to an International Crew Certificate.
 Someone with prior experience will develop these skills further while learning more advanced techniques in order to get them up to a Skipper level.
 This is a particularly popular way to obtain the yacht sailing experience and basic skipper level certification needed prior to chartering a yacht on your own in the future.
-For anybody that hopes to get to a skipper level, we can also assess for International Certificates of Competence (ICC) for which there are some extra costs and requirements.
+The Basic Skipper level certification can be either the IYT Flotilla Skipper or the International Certificates of Competence (ICC) for which there are some extra costs and requirements.
 Please click the qualifications link for for further information.

 At the end of the week you will return to our base by about 1800hrs on the last day, which is normally a Friday, and you are free to leave any time after this.
 Most people have a last night out on Murter and leave the yacht by 0900 the following morning.